Data Hierarchy FAQ

 Yes.
 Tasks can exist directly inside a workspace or folder without being assigned to a project.
 However, tasks outside projects do not roll up into project-level reporting or timelines.

-• Folder → Organizes work by theme, department, or taxonomy; contains projects, tasks, docs, or sheets.
+* **Folder** → Organizes work by theme, department, or taxonomy; contains projects, tasks, or docs.

-• Folder → applies to all projects, tasks, docs, and sheets inside.
+* Folder → applies to all projects, tasks, and docs inside.

-• Project → applies to all tasks, subtasks, docs, and sheets inside.
+* Project → applies to all tasks, and docs inside.
 Direct sharing can override inherited rules.

 Yes.
-Tasks, projects, docs, and sheets can be moved between folders or projects.
+Tasks, projects, and docs can be moved between folders or projects.
 Links and references remain intact, since they are tied to the item ID rather than its location.

 Yes.
-Completed tasks and subtasks remain visible in reporting views.
+Completed tasks remain visible in reporting views.
 They are excluded from active scheduling but roll up into project completion metrics.

 No. Folders are a top-level container for projects only.
 Nesting folders would create complexity that makes search and permissions harder to manage.